beyarkay/masters-thesis/src/02_background.md

 that can perform tasks typically requiring human intelligence.
 These non-human systems often refer to computer systems, although
-\cite{bostromEthicalIssuesAdvanced} notes that this is not necessarily required.
-The field was founded in 1956
-\citep{johnmccarthyProposalDartmouthSummer}.
-The field went through periods of optimism in the capabilities of AI, as well as subsequent periods of scepticism which are often referred to as the "AI winters".
+\cite{bostromEthicalIssuesAdvanced} notes that this is not necessarily required. \cite{johnmccarthyProposalDartmouthSummer} founded the field in 1956 and went through periods of optimism in the capabilities of AI, as well as subsequent periods of scepticism which are often referred to as the "AI winters".

-Arthur Samuel coined the term "machine learning" (ML) in his 1959 paper studying the popular board game of checkers
+Machine learning is a subfield of AI, and the term was coined by Arthur Samuel in his 1959 paper studying the popular board game of checkers
 \citep{samuelStudiesMachineLearning1959}.
-Machine learning is a subfield of AI, and renewed interest was shown in it after the development of deep learning with AlexNet in \citealp{krizhevskyImageNetClassificationDeep2012}.
-Machine learning has solved many problems once thought impossible, beating humans at games such as Chess\citep{campbellDeepBlue2002}, Go
+The development of deep learning with AlexNet in \citealp{krizhevskyImageNetClassificationDeep2012} renewed interest in the field.
+Machine learning has solved many problems once thought impossible, beating humans at games such as Chess\citep{campbellDeepBlue2002}, Go \citep{silverMasteringGameGo2016}, StarCraft II\citep{vinyalsGrandmasterLevelStarCraft2019}, and Dota 2
-\citep{silverMasteringGameGo2016}, StarCraft
-II\citep{vinyalsGrandmasterLevelStarCraft2019}, and Dota 2
 \citep{openaiDotaLargeScale2019}.
-Additionally, machine learning has either solved or made substantial progress in tasks such as protein folding
+Additionally, machine learning has solved or made substantial progress in tasks such as protein folding
 \citep{jumperHighlyAccurateProtein2021} and natural language processing
 \citep{openaiGPT4TechnicalReport2023}.

-A machine learning task can have varying levels of information about what the "correct" answer is.
-This is referred to as supervised or unsupervised machine learning.
-Supervised machine learning is where the model is provided with ideal output for a set of inputs and is required to learn the pattern connecting the inputs to the output.
-Unsupervised machine learning is where the model is not provided with any desired output, but is required to learn the structure in the data.
+A machine learning task can have varying levels of information about what the "correct" answer is, or how much supervision the machine learning algorithm gets as it learns the data. _Supervised_ machine learning is where the model is provided with ideal output for a set of inputs and is required to learn the pattern connecting the inputs to the output. _Unsupervised_ machine learning is where the model is not provided with any desired output, but is required to learn the structure in the data.
 Hybrid approaches ("semi-supervised") are also possible, which combine elements of supervised and unsupervised learning.

 Many supervised machine learning tasks can be divided into either a regression or a classification problem.
-A regression problem requires the estimation of a function that maps a set of input features $\bm{x}$ to a value $y$ where
-$y\in\mathbb{R}^p, p\in\mathbb{N}$.
-Classification problems require the
-estimation of a function that maps a set of input features $\bm{x}$ to a value
-$y$, where $y$ is an element of some finite set $A$.
+A regression problem requires the estimation of a function that maps a set of input features $\bm{x}$ to an output value $y$, where $y\in\mathbb{R}^p, p\in\mathbb{N}$.
+Classification problems require the estimation of a function that maps a set of input features $\bm{x}$ to an output value $y$, where $y$ is an element of some finite set $A$.

 # Artificial Neural Networks \label{sec:02-artificial-neural-networks}